sandialabs/tracktable/Documentation/installation/install_source.rst

     ``BUILD_PYTHON_WRAPPING`` and ``BUILD_SHARED_LIBS``.
 Leave these set to ``ON``.

-      ..
-Warning:: Without these options you will not be able to use any of Tracktable's Python components.
+      .. warning:: Without these options you will not be able to use any of Tracktable's Python components.

   * Set the value of